esl/elixirconf-eu-jekyll/_participants/marlus-saraiva.md

 github: msaraiva

 ---
-Marlus Saraiva is a Software Engineer with over 20 years of experience building systems and leading teams to deliver products in different domains and technologies.
-His work ranges from enterprise finance/accounting systems to open-source tools.
-Marlus currently enjoys working at Simplebet creating exciting things like Broadway and Surface.
+Software Engineer with over 25 years of experience building systems and leading teams to deliver products in different domains and technologies.
+Active open source contributor focusing on Elixir and the Phoenix Framework.
+Creator of Surface, Broadway, ElixirSense and more.
+Currently working at Simplebet, Inc.